Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/introduction.md

 ### 2. Ensure Account is Setup

-Before doing confidential operations, make sure the user account is initialized on-chain.
+Before doing confidential operations, make sure the user account is initialized onchain.
 This initialization is a one-time step per user per chain.

 ```javascript
 // signer is a standard ethers.js Signer